nervosys/AutonomySim/docs/px4_lockstep.md

             ...
 ```

-This causes AutonomySim to not use a real-time clock, but instead it advances the clock in step which each sensor update sent to PX4.
-This way PX4 thinks time is progressing smoothly no matter how long it takes AutonomySim to really process that update loop.
+This causes `AutonomySim` to not use a real-time clock, but instead to advance the clock in-step with each sensor update sent to PX4.
+This way, PX4 perceives time is progressing smoothly no matter how long it takes `AutonomySim` to process the update loop.

 This has the following advantages:

-* AutonomySim can be used on slow machines that cannot process updates quickly.
+* `AutonomySim` can be run on slow machines that cannot process updates quickly.
-* You can debug AutonomySim and hit a breakpoint, and when you resume PX4 will behave normally.
+* You can debug `AutonomySim`, hit a breakpoint, and when you resume, PX4 will behave normally.
-* You can enable very slow sensors like the Lidar with large number of simulated points, and PX4
-  will still behave normally.
+* You can enable very slow sensors such as LiDAR with a large number of simulated points and PX4 will still behave normally.

-There will be some side effects to `lockstep`, namely, slower update loops caused by running AutonomySim on an underpowered machine or from expensive sensors (like Lidar) will create some visible jerkiness in the simulated flight if you look at the updates on screen in realtime.
+However, the `lockstep` feature does have side effects.
+These include slower update loops caused by running `AutonomySim` on an underpowered machine or by expensive sensors (e.g., LiDAR), which can create visible jerkiness in the simulated flight, if you view the on-screen updates in real-time.

-# Disabling LockStep
+# Disabling Lockstep Mode

-If you are running PX4 in cygwin, there is an [open issue with lockstep](https://github.com/nervosys/AutonomySim/issues/3415).
+If you are running PX4 in `Cygwin`, there is an [open issue with lockstep](https://github.com/nervosys/AutonomySim/issues/3415).
 PX4 is configured to use lockstep by default.
 To disable this feature, first [disable it in PX4](https://docs.px4.io/master/en/simulation/#disable-lockstep-simulation):

 1. Navigate to `boards/px4/sitl/` in your local PX4 repository
 2. Edit `default.cmake` and find the following line: